ibonelli/sosbase/steps.md

 commit52:
 	We create a new route, add navigate to the TaskList and connect it to the button.
+commit53:
+	We make sure we get an ID.
+UseEffect() will allow us to check the param when loading.

 ## To Watch Continue when finished...